Implementing Dynamic User Routing

 exists in the European database, and a user called testuser.us

 exists in the US database.
-This can be seen by first remoting to a database container:
+Users can be queried by first remoting to a database container:

 export PGPASSWORD=Password1 && psql -p 5432 -d idsvr -U postgres